Vortex filament solutions of the Navier-Stokes equations: Statement of results and outline of the proof

-is locally Lipschitz continuous if one endows the data space with the norm~\eqref{topologydata2} and the solution space with the norm~\eqref{topologysolution2}.
+is locally Lipschitz continuous if one endows the data space with the norm~\eqref{topologydata2} and the solution space with the norm appearing in~\eqref{topologysolution2}.
 Similarly, the solution depends in a locally Lipschitz manner on $\alpha$. \end{itemize} \end{thrm}